Financial Leverage Using Options

-What if I told you that you could get the benefit of owning $10,000 worth of stock, but only had to put $1,000 of your money into it?
+What if I told you that you could get the benefit of owning $10,000 worth of stock using only $1,000 of your money?

 This is an example of financial leverage, which allows you to generate higher percentage returns with less money.

 And when used correctly, financial leverage can help you accumulate profits quickly and accelerate your freedom journey!

 NB: You should always make sure you understand the risks involved with any leveraged strategy before putting in money you can’t afford to lose – and this applies to options trading.

 This article continues the three-part mini series on options by explaining how option prices move and showing you the potential rewards (and risks) associated with these investment tools.
 You can access Part 1 here.